Jazz Up Your Space: Integrating Wall Art and Murals Into Design Schemes

 - The head of a bed

-This helps anchor the art and gives the space a polished look.
-For open concept spaces without clear focal points, a large statement piece on the biggest wall helps define the area.
+This anchors the art and delivers a polished look.
+In open‑concept spaces without obvious focal points, an oversized piece on the largest wall helps define the area.

 Gallery Walls

-For a curated look, create a gallery wall with a collection of art pieces.
-Start with the largest piece in the center and build around it.
-Aim for balance by including art of varying sizes, mediums and subjects.
-Leave some negative space between pieces and step back to review the overall composition.
-Gallery walls work great in hallways, staircases and living rooms.
+For a curated feel, build a gallery wall.
+Start with the largest piece at center and work outward.
+Aim for balance with varied sizes, mediums, and subjects.
+Leave a touch of negative space and step back to assess the composition.
+Gallery walls shine in hallways, staircases, and living rooms.

 Eye Level